Truckload material quotes · Kansas City aerial imagery

 Solutions:

-• Test soil pH (likely too alkaline)
+• Test soil pH and nutrient levels before treating

-• Choose alkaline-tolerant plants
+• Choose alkaline-tolerant plants where high pH is persistent

 Problem: Winter die-back